Scandal season 4: Broadcast

 The season premiere returned with universal acclaim from critics, with many commenting the accomplishment the premiere did to rebound the series after the third season, which many called "messy".
 The fourth-season premiere also scored a series high in Total Viewers with 11.96 million and in Adults 18–49 with a 3.8/11.
-The review aggregator website Rotten Tomatoes reports a 95% approval rating with an average rating of 8.08/10 based on 20 reviews.
+The review aggregator website Rotten Tomatoes reports a 95% approval rating with an average rating of 8.10/10 based on 21 reviews.
+The site's critics consensus reads: "Romantic tensions and twisty plot lines come to a head to create even more chaos in the delicious political fantasy that is Scandal".
 The series was its ratings increase from week to week compared to its broadcasting last year.
 The mid-season premiere "Run" was equaled the series's 2nd-highest-ever rating in adults 18–49.
 The fourth season saw a decrease in the 18-49 key demographic by 5.4 percent to a 2.9, but an increase in total viewers by .86 percent with an average of 9.19 million viewers.